godotengine/godot-docs/getting_started/step_by_step/scripting_continued.rst

 When a node is freed, it also frees all its children nodes.
 Because of this, manually deleting nodes is much simpler than it appears.
-Just free the base node and everything else in the sub-tree goes away with it.
+Just free the base node and everything else in the subtree goes away with it.

 A situation might occur where we want to delete a node that is currently "blocked", because it is emitting a signal or calling a function.
-This will result in crashing the game.
-Running Godot in the debugger will often catch this case and warn you about it.
+This will crash the game.
+Running Godot with the debugger will often catch this case and warn you about it.

 The safest way to delete a node is by using :ref:`Node.queue_free() <class_Node_queue_free>`.